 The Energy Exascale Earth System Model (E3SM) , formerly known as Accelerated Climate Modeling for Energy (ACME) project is an ongoing, state-of-the-science Earth system modeling, simulation, and prediction project, sponsored by the U.S. Department of Energy’s (DOE’s) Office of Biological and Environmental Research (BER), that optimizes the use of DOE laboratory resources to meet the science needs of the nation and the mission needs of DOE.

-Standard lower-resolution water cycle (1 deg atmosphere, 30-60 km ocean) CMIP6 DECK experiments:
+Standard-resolution water cycle (1 deg atmosphere, 30-60 km ocean) CMIP6 DECK experiments:

 High-resolution water cycle (0.25 deg atmosphere, 18-6 km ocean) HiResMIP-like experiment

-Lower-resolution water cycle (1 deg atmosphere, 30-60 km ocean) CMIP6 DECK experiments:
+Lower-resolution v1.0 water cycle (1 deg atmosphere, 30-60 km ocean) CMIP6 DECK experiments:

-BGC coupled simulation (lower resolution)
+v1.1 - BGC coupled simulation (standard resolution)

-Ocean-cryosphere simulation (variable resolution)
+v1.2 - Ocean-cryosphere simulation (variable resolution)